kcarnold/cs344/content/syllabus/index.md

 - Effort: did you do it, on time?
 - Mastery: did you get it?

+**Effort** points are awarded for satisfactory effort by the due date and are intended to keep you from getting behind in the course.
+The following types of activities count as effort points:

-Each activity in the course will be allocated 5 effort points.
-On-time submissions receive all 5 points; each business day late (i.e., excluding weekends) is penalized by 1 point.
-Everyone will receive 5 free effort points, i.e., you get five grace days.
+- **Labs**, **Homework**, and weekly **reflections** will be considered satisfactory if an attempt has been made to answer all questions by the due date.
+Each activity will be allocated 5 effort points.
+On-time submissions receive all 5 points; late turn-ins are penalized by 1 point each business day (i.e., excluding weekends).
+**Discussion Forums** will be awarded 2 effort points if an original post with intellectual substance is made by the due date.
+Many discussion assignments will also include one or two replies to other students, which will count for 1 effort point each.
+Late posts may receive half credit.
+- All **Quizzes** (both preparation and review) count as 5 effort points.
+The actual score will be used: unlimited attempts will be allowed, so perfect scores are expected.
+Moodle makes it tedious to manage late quizzes, so each quiz will officially close a week late and no late quizzes will be accepted.

+**Late work**: Everyone will receive 5 free effort points, i.e., you get five grace days.
 Please reserve these for cases of personal hardship.
 Exemptions per assignment will be granted in very limited circumstances.

 The *mastery* component of grading (inspired by a system used at [Grinnell College](https://osera.cs.grinnell.edu/csc151/syllabus/)) will be composed of two grades for each unit.
 A mastery grade is awarded for a unit when a student provides evidence to demonstrate mastery of one or more of the learning outcomes for that unit.
 You present this evidence to the course staff by referring to a specific assignment in your weekly reflection (described later).